PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 PUGXGeneratorBundle Documentation
 =================================

-This version of the bundle requires Symfony 2.1 or higher.
+This version of the bundle requires Symfony 2.3.
+For Symfony 2.2, please switch to 2.2 branch.

 ## Installation